17 - 30 May

 Laura Hopkins - Brutal Arithmetic

 Laura is an established theatre designer with over 30 years of experience.
 Brutal Arithmetic is a collaboration with photographer Jim Mortram and the Dereham community whose struggles with long-term unemployment, illness, social isolation and a failing welfare state he has documented for 15 years.
-A series of live one-to-one cello performances and online exchanges will form the basis for a new, fully-staged song-cycle.
+A series of live one-to-one cello performances and online exchanges formed the basis for a new, fully-staged song-cycle.

 Website: Small Town Inertia Website: Laura Hopkins